oracle-livelabs/developer/dev-ai-data-platform/data-products/data-products.md

 ## Introduction

-At SeersEquities, making smart credit decisions doesn't stop at creating great data—it depends on getting that data into the right hands, fast.
+At SeersEquities, making smart credit decisions doesn't stop at creating great data—it depends on getting that data into the right hands, fast. <br>
 The loan team may close deals, but it’s the risk team that needs to evaluate those deals in near real time.

 In this lab, you’ll act as a data provider, creating and sharing a data product that includes recently closed loans.
 You’ll publish this share and authorize a recipient account (used by the risk team) to access it securely.